 Status Report: Students are required to write a 4000-word status report on contemporary American politics.
 What is going well?
 What isn’t?
+Why?
 This is obviously a broad assignment.
 It will be up to you to specify your focus.
 First, you you should decide how broadly or narrowly you wish to define “contemporary.”
 Second, you will need to pick an area of emphasis.
 You might start by looking at the topics mentioned in the course description.
-Your status report may refer to outside sources but must also address at least two of the assigned texts.
-Essays must have a thesis or argument and be divided into at least three sections (or more), each of which must directly support the thesis or argument of the essay.
+Your status report must reference at least four works of political theory at least two of which must be by our assigned authors.
+Essays must have a thesis or argument and a theoretical framework by which the topic of the status report is analyzed and/or evaluated.

 Exams: The midterm and the final exam will be composed of a selection of the study questions given below.

 In-Class Participation: Class participation will be measured based on attendance and preparedness (i.e. whether students are prepared to discuss the reading in class).
 Students who miss more than four classes will automatically suffer a deduction of one-third of a grade (e.g. a B+ becomes a B).
 Students who miss more than seven classes will suffer a full grade deduction (e.g. a B+ becomes a C+).
 Students who use laptops, tablets, or cell phones will be considered absent.
 Multiple instances of tardiness will also result in a deduction of one-third of a grade.

 SCHEDULE OF MEETINGS AND REQUIRED READINGS: (For all of the assigned readings, please begin by noting when the text was published, why the author wrote it, and to whom the author was responding.)